Skip to content

 What to do in Lorient

-Lorient is another major port city on the Atlantic coast, and one of the most popular destinations for yachts.
+Lorient is another major port city on the Atlantic coast, and is one of the most popular destinations for yachts.
 It offers several activities for sailing enthusiasts, such as the Cité de la Voile (a sailing museum offering sea excursions), the Keroman submarine base and the Lorient submarine museum.
-Lorient was invaded by the Nazis during the Second World War, so those who love history will find enormous value in this city and how it was destroyed and rebuilt.
+Lorient was invaded by the Nazis during the Second World War, so those who love history will find enormous value in this town and how it was destroyed and rebuilt.

 Saint Nazaire